Cooperative video game: Role-playing games

 Most early role-playing video games were inspired by multiplayer tabletop game Dungeons & Dragons, but were restricted to single player due to the technology of the era.
 The earliest RPGs featuring something resembling co-op play were MUDs, which would later evolve into the MMOG genre.

 In 1989, Image Works released Bloodwych for MS-DOS and various other platforms which featured a two-player co-op mode via split screen where 2 players needed to cooperate in order to solve puzzles and eliminate enemies.

-Later PC RPGs became more powerful and flexible in simulating the shared real life RPG experience, allowing players to collaborate in games over the Internet.
-Blizzard Entertainment's immensely successful Diablo (1996), which incorporated Blizzard's online matchmaking service, battle.net, allowing the game's players to play through the entire single player campaign together.
+Later PC RPGs allowed players to collaborate in games over the Internet.
+Blizzard Entertainment's Diablo (1996), which incorporated Blizzard's online matchmaking service, battle.net, allowing the game's players to play through the entire single player campaign together.
 The D&D-sanctioned Baldur's Gate and Icewind Dale games, released in 1998 and 2000, respectively, allowed up to six players to play through the campaign mode over a network.
-Atari's Neverwinter Nights (2002) was an official and comprehensive D&D simulator, featuring even more robust game-creation tools and developing a sizable online community.
+Atari's Neverwinter Nights (2002) was an official and comprehensive D&D simulator, featuring tools for players to create their own game content, and developed an online community.
 It allowed one player to serve as a Dungeon Master, shaping and altering the game world against a party of human-controlled players, playing co-op.
 (An earlier game, Vampire: The Masquerade – Redemption (2000) was the earliest CRPG to feature this sort of "storyteller" mode.)

 Contemporary MMORPGs such as Blizzard Entertainment's World of Warcraft feature a mixture of single-player goals ("quests") and larger end-game challenges that can only be completed via intensive co-op play, of up to twenty-five (formerly forty) players in end-game raids, and up to forty versus forty in battlegrounds.